 Differences among experiments on tissue-type subcategories

-Analysis of experimental data showed a significant effect of tissue-type subcategories (ANOVA not shown; df=2; p-value for F test on Experiment = 0.008) on the rooting rate.
-The mean value for Experiment 3 (Mean  SE; 34  5 %) was significantly higher than that for Experiment 2 (Mean  SE; 16  3 %), but not significantly greater than the one for Experiment 1 (Mean  SE; 23  4 %); and the mean for Experiment 2 was also significantly lower than the value obtained in Experiment 1 (Fig. 3).
+An ANOVA using Experiment as a factor indicated there were significant differences among the overall means for each experiment (ANOVA not shown; df=2; p-value for F test on Experiment = 0.008).
+The mean for Experiment 2 (16  3 %) was lower than the mean for Experiment 3 (34  5 %) but it was not different to Experiment 1 (23  4 %), and Experiment 1 was significantly lower than Experiment 3 (Fig. 3).

 Within each tissue-type sub-categorisation (mature, epicormic induced or epicormic spontaneous), the factorial effect was also highly significant (ANOVA not shown; p-values =0).
-The mean values for each tissue-type sub-categorisation within each experiment are summarised in Figure 3.
 The better performance of Experiment 3 relative to the other two experiments could largely be attributed to better rooting on epicormic shoots-derived cuttings (Fig. 2 and 3).
-Experiment 1 differed from the other two experiments in that the rooting rate for cuttings derived from the induced epicormic shoots was on average lower (Mean  SE; 12.5  8.1 %, No of trees = 4) than cuttings from spontaneous epicormic shoots (Mean  SE; 36.0  7.2 %, No. of trees = 5), or mature shoots (Mean  SE; 20.0  5.1 %, No. of trees = 10), but not significantly so (One way ANOVA F-value = 1.8, p-value = 0.175; Fig. 3).
+Experiment 1 differed from the other two experiments in that the rooting rate for cuttings derived from the induced epicormic shoots was on average lower (12.5  8.1 %, No of trees = 4) than cuttings from spontaneous epicormic shoots (36.0  7.2 %, No. of trees = 5), or mature shoots (20.0  5.1 %, No. of trees = 10), but not significantly so (One way ANOVA F-value = 1.8, p-value = 0.175; Fig. 3).

 Stem height of epicormic shoots